-A single-arm, two-stage, Phase 2 trial of onvansertib monotherapy in patients with relapsed SCLC is open for enrollment at the University of Pittsburgh Medical Center ("UPMC").
-The trial is designed to enroll 15 patients in Stage 1, with the study proceeding to Stage 2 if 2 or more Stage 1 patients achieve an objective response.
-Stage 2 is designed to enroll an additional 20 patients.
+A single-arm, two-stage, Phase 2 trial of onvansertib monotherapy in patients with relapsed SCLC at the University of Pittsburgh Medical Center ("UPMC"), completed enrollment in July 2023.
 The primary endpoint of the trial is ORR, while key secondary endpoints include PFS and overall survival.
 For more information, please visit NCT05450965 at www.clinicialtrials.gov.

 An examination of the safety data from the first six patients by the institutional review board confirmed the trial can continue to enroll as planned.
-Preliminary efficacy data for seven patients presented on September 26, 2023, showed one confirmed partial response ("PR"), three stable disease ("SD") and three progressive disease ("PD").
+Preliminary efficacy data for seven patients presented on September 26, 2023, showed one confirmed PR, three stable disease ("SD") and three progressive disease ("PD").
 The disease control rate ("DCR"), including PR and SD, is 57% (4 of 7 patients).